eagles-project/skywalker/docs/api.md

   an absolute or relative path to a file on disk.
 * `settings_block` is the name of the block in the YAML file from which settings are read.
 This can be the name of your program, or just `"settings"` if you want a mneumonic name.
-If this string is `NULL` or blank, Skywalker does not attempt to read any settings from the file.
+This argument is optional: If this string is `NULL` or blank in C, or not given in C++ or Fortran, Skywalker does not attempt to read any settings from the file.

 Settings can be used to create a single YAML input file that defines ensembles for several Skywalker programs (e.g. for cross validating different methods or